Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 View of Lealt Falls, Isle of Skye, Scotland

 A dazzling, multi-tiered waterfall, Lealt Falls is one of the beautiful things to see in Skye, Scotland.
-The River Lealt tumbles down a deep and rocky gorge, dropping a total of 300 feet before joining the Sound of Raasay.
+The River Lealt tumbles down a deep gorge, dropping a total of 300 feet before joining the Sound of Raasay.

 Platform view of Lealt Falls, Skye, Scotland

-A wooden viewing platform extends over the gorge, offering fine views of the Upper Falls.
-However, it is worth trekking down to the lower viewing area for a different vantage point.
-Experienced hikers can trek down a set of zig-zag tracks to the rocky shoreline for an impressive view of the lower falls and abandoned buildings.
+Experienced hikers can scramble down a set of zig-zag tracks to the shoreline for an impressive view of the lower falls and abandoned buildings.
+The Lealt Waterfall can be reached by car or Bus 57.

 View of the Sligachan Old Bridge, Isle of Skye, Scotland